simplilearn-devops/devops-lesson-7/lab-7.2/README.md

 `cat /etc/hosts`
 `hostname`

-Go to the scond SSH window and disconnect the network.
+Go to the second SSH window and disconnect the network.
 `docker network disconnect exnet centos`

 Go back to the running container and see that it now has one IP address.